-- Modules are predominently assessed by Post Module Assignment (PMA), not through formal exams.
+- Modules are predominantly assessed by Post Module Assignment (PMA)*, rather than formal exams, with the exception of some of the finance-focused modules.
 Most modules will also have a degree of In Module Assessment (IMA), which will vary by module and may take the form of presentations, online tests, or a range of other assessment methods.

-- Please note that some sessions may run at weekends.
+- Please note that occasional sessions may run at weekends.

 - Alongside your modules you will have a major research project which is assessed through a Dissertation.
-Depending on your course, your project will take 33% or 50% of your time and effort.
-That is nominally 600 hours (60 CATS points) or 900 hours (90 CATS points) of learning.
+Your project will take 33% of your time and effort.
+That is nominally 600 hours (60 CATS points) of learning.
 Please note that this is not a 'final project'.
 You will be required to work on your project throughout the academic year alongside your taught modules.